http4k/www/src/website/content/ecosystem/ai/reference/mcp/index.md

 dependencies {
     {{< http4k_bom >}}

-    // for general MCP development
+    // for general MCP server development
     implementation("org.http4k.pro:http4k-ai-mcp-sdk")

     // if you just want to connect to an MCP server